-- A working Python installation, including the numpy package.
+- A working Python installation, including the numpy, glob, and h5py package.

 - A Fortran compiler (e.g. “gfortran”)

 Download petitRADTRANS from Gitlab, or clone it from GitLab via